myers-dev/throughput-testing/README.md

 ```
 ### iperf3 spoke1 to hub (bypassing firewall)

-One Flow (DS4_v2 with AN) - close to the target performance
+One Flow (DS4_v2 with AN) - There is no doubt that total bandwidth (for both tests) is close to the maximum network performance of the VM.
 ```
 azureadmin@spoke1-vm:~$ iperf3 -c 10.0.1.4
 Connecting to host 10.0.1.4, port 5201